-Culture.
-Melons like a loose, well-drained and fertile soil.
-If you have some, put a few shovelfulls of composted manure or good compost in the planting hole.
+Melons like a warm, sunny space with loose, well-drained and fertile soil.
+Put a few shovelfulls of composted manure or good compost in the planting hole.
 You can either direct seed or use transplants if you are careful.
-If you live in zones 4 or 5, you really should use transplants.
-Do not plant until the soil has warmed up to 65°F and night time temperatures are at least in the mid-fifties, three weeks after the last frost date.
-They are real heat lovers and do very well when grown on black plastic mulch.
-Plant 5-6 seeds about an inch deep in an 8-inch circle.
+If you live in zones 4 or 5, you should use transplants, started four weeks before you intend to plant them outside, but no longer than that because the plants do not like to be rootbound.
+Do not plant until the soil has warmed to to 65°F and night time temperatures are at least in the mid-50s, which could be up to three weeks after the last frost date.
+Melons and watermelons are real heat lovers and do very well when grown on black plastic mulch.
+If direct seeding, plant 5-6 seeds about an inch deep in an 8-inch circle.
 Thin to three plants.
-Space hills 3 feet apart and rows 5-6 feet apart.
+Space hills 3-4 feet apart and rows 5-6 feet apart.
 If using transplants, take care not to disturb the roots when transplanting.

 Keep well watered throughout the growing season.
 Good soil moisture is critical when plants are getting established and especially when the plants begin to flower and set fruits.
 Use mulch to conserve soil moisture, prevent weeds, and keep the fruits clean.
 Heirloom melons are susceptible to fungal diseases, so drip irrigation is recommended rather than overhead watering.

 Similar to cucumber.
 The biggest threat is cucumber beetles, which can be excluded by using floating row cover or insect netting.
 However, melons require pollination by bees in order to set fruit, so row covers must be removed as soon as the plants begin to flower.

 Harvest, Storage and Use